Buff Bagwell: Early years (1991–1992)

 In 1991, Bagwell was hired by World Championship Wrestling, where he wrestled under his full name.
 Bagwell made his WCW debut on November 5 in a non-televised match, losing to Mike Graham.
 He would then wrestle a tryout match on November 11 and made his televised debut as a fan favorite at Clash of the Champions XVII, where he was interviewed by Missy Hyatt.
 He made his televised in-ring debut by defeating Rip Rogers on the December 14 episode of World Championship Wrestling.
 Bagwell made his pay-per-view debut at Starrcade, where he was paired with Jimmy Garvin against Michael Hayes and Tracy Smothers in a Lethal Lottery match, which he and Garvin won after Bagwell hit Smothers with the fisherman suplex to qualify for the Battlebowl battle royal later in the night, which Sting won.
 Bagwell received his first title shot on the January 11, 1992 episode of World Championship Wrestling against Steve Austin for the World Television Championship, but failed to win the title as the match ended in a ten-minute time limit draw.
-Bagwell would then begin feuding with the Taylor Made Man, which led to a match between the two at SuperBrawl II, which Bagwell won.
+Bagwell would then begin feuding with the Terry Taylor, which led to a match between the two at SuperBrawl II, which Bagwell won.

 Bagwell formed a tag team with Tom Zenk on the February 15 episode of World Championship Wrestling, to feud with Taylor and his partner Greg Valentine over the United States Tag Team Championship and received several title shots, but failed to win the titles.
 Bagwell would then lose a match to Scotty Flamingo at WrestleWar.
 The duo would participate in a tournament for the newly created NWA World Tag Team Championship, where they would lose to Rick Rude and Steve Austin in the first round at Clash of the Champions XIX.
 Bagwell would then face Greg Valentine in a losing effort at Beach Blast.
 Bagwell and Zenk would fail in several title shots and after limited success as a team, they split up quietly and focused on their singles careers.
 He would then form a short-lived tag team with Brad Armstrong for the remainder of the year until the two split up in early 1993.